 1. Register a Cloud Account which can be used to provision a Kubernetes Cluster and to register a Docker registry.

-2. From the gopaddle console, Create or Register a Kubernetes Cluster.
+2. Create or Register a Kubernetes Cluster.
 This cluster will be used to build the Docker container and to deploy the microservice.
 Follow these steps to create an EKS, GKE, or AKS cluster or register an external cluster.

 3. Register a Docker Registry.
 This registry will be used for both pulling the base image used to build the microservice and also to push the final docker image generated after the build process.

-# apt-get install strace iproute2 -y
+# apt-get install -y git

 Initialize the microservice